everx-labs/ton-labs-contracts/solidity/depool/README.md

 Additionally, DePool emits the `TooLowDePoolBalance` event when its balance drops too low to perform state update operations (below CRITICAL_THRESHOLD which equals 10 tons).

-Replenish the balance (it's recommended to top it up to 1.5*`balanceThreshold`) from any multisignature wallet with the following command:
+Replenish the balance to at least 20 tons from any multisignature wallet with the following command:

 ```bash
 tonos-cli depool [--addr <depool_address>] replenish --value *number* [--wallet <msig_address>] [--sign <key_file or seed_phrase>]